Skip to main content

 You can deploy multiple, isolated Traefik Hub API gateway instances on a Kubernetes cluster.
 This is useful for multi-tenant environments where different teams or applications require separate gateway instances.

 Isolation is achieved by configuring each gateway instance to watch only specific namespaces using Helm chart values.
-This ensures that an instance only interacts with resources (like Kubernetes Secrets for Let's Encrypt or AIServices for the AI Gateway) within its designated namespaces.
+This ensures that an instance only interacts with resources (like Kubernetes Secrets for Let's Encrypt) within its designated namespaces.

 To configure a namespaced gateway instance, you must set the following Helm values together: